tijsverkoyen/Campaign-Commander/README.md

-# Campaign Commander Notication Messaging class
+# Campaign Commander class

-> Campaign Commander Member is the stuff you need to manage your Campaign Commander Notifications.
+> Campaign Commander is the stuff you need to manage your Campaign Commander.

 ## About

-PHP Campaign Commander Member is a (wrapper)class to communicate with the [Campaign Commander Notification Messaging](http://campaigncommander.com) API.
+PHP Campaign Commander is a (wrapper)class to communicate with the [Campaign Commander](http://campaigncommander.com) API.

 ## License